Movement

 the current position has stabilized to within a threshold).

-The properties w1GoThresh
+The properties w1GoThresh and w1AngleThresh control how close

 `waitUntilAtCurrentPosition must get before deciding it is at the